prithuchauhan/ML-Project---Toxicity-Measure-Kaggle-contest-/README.md

 **MODEL**

-Our model is a BiLSTM model and achieves a 98 percent accuracy by using the textvectorization from tensorflow.
+Our model is a BiLSTM model and achieves a 98% accuracy by using the textvectorization from tensorflow.
 (70-20-10 train-val-test split) on train.csv available at the link.

 **Further scope :-**
 1. Use of LLMs in data annotation : We aim to leverage common sense knowledge of LLMs - ChatGPT, LLAMA to annotate data for this purpose and compare results.
 The idea is to replace the tiring human annotation process.